lrgresearch/gpaw-tools/installation.md

 You do not need to install X server on your Windows to use with WSLg.

-### Full Installation on an independent Linux system
+### Installation on an independent Linux system
 You just need to update and upgrade, before continuing:

     sudo apt update
     sudo apt upgrade

-### Full Installation on a Virtual Machine Linux system
+### Installation on a Virtual Machine Linux system
 After [installing your Linux system inside Windows or other Linux using a virtualization software like VirtualBox](https://itsfoss.com/install-linux-in-virtualbox/).You just need to update and upgrade, before continuing:

     sudo apt update
     sudo apt upgrade

 ## Installation of ASE and GPAW
-You must have `ase` and `gpaw` codes on your computer.
+After preparing your Linux system, you must have `ase` and `gpaw` codes on your computer.
 You can find more information about installation of [ASE](https://wiki.fysik.dtu.dk/ase/install.html) and [GPAW](https://wiki.fysik.dtu.dk/gpaw/install.html) from their related sites.

 You need Tk library for GUI, unzip for file unzipping and for further package installations, we need PIP installer